valkey-io/valkey-doc/commands/zrangebyscore.md

 The elements are considered to be ordered from low to high scores.

-The elements having the same score are returned in lexicographical order (this follows from a property of the sorted set implementation in Redis and does not involve further computation).
+The elements having the same score are returned in lexicographical order (this follows from a property of the sorted set implementation in Valkey and does not involve further computation).

 The optional `LIMIT` argument can be used to only get a range of the matching